okmarq/print-automation/README.md

 - Access the application at http://localhost:8000.
 - Upload a file to receive a quote.
-- Admin dashboard available at /admin to update pricing and view print jobs.
+- Admin dashboard available at `/admin` to update pricing and view print jobs.

 ## Pricing Calculation

+Prices of each type can be set by the admin where the latest pricing will be used where multiple exists.

-- Black and White Pages: N20 per page
+- **Black and White Pages:** N20 per page
-- Coloured Pages: N25 per page
+- **Coloured Pages:** N25 per page
-- Image Pixels: N0.00005 per pixel (optional bonus)
+- **Image Pixels:** N0.00005 per pixel (optional bonus)

 ## Deployment